HackerN64/F3DEX3/README.md

 ### Recommended Changes (Non-Lighting)

-- If you are using Fresnel at all, whenever your code sends camera properties to the RSP (VP matrix, viewport, etc.), also send the camera world position to the RSP with `SPCameraWorld`.
 - Clean up any code using the deprecated, hacky `SPLookAtX` and `SPLookAtY` to use `SPLookAt` instead (this is only a few lines change).
 Also remove any code which writes `SPClipRatio` or `SPForceMatrix`--these are now no-ops, so